 The 4% Rule of Thumb for Financial Independence: A Simple Guide

-Want to quit the 9-to-5 sooner?
-The financial independence 4 rule gives you a simple way to estimate your FIRE number and plan with confidence.
+The financial independence 4 rule gives you a simple way to estimate your FIRE number and plan with confidence if you want to quit the 9-to-5 sooner.
 Below, we explain the 4% rule, compare ETFs and mutual funds, and include a quick calculator to run your numbers.
+If you’re just getting started, read our financial independence early guide.

 FIRE Number Calculator